Mikeymice/Mental_Health_in_TechJobs/Proposal.md

 The app has a landing page that shows various visualizations of the data according to the filters and graph type selected.
 The filters consist of List Box for the feature columns of the interest such as availability of mental health benefits and mental health history.
 There are Dropdown lists for Countries and States (US only).
 There will be slider for age selection, and Users can also filter the gender by selecting the Checkbox list.

-The data will be displayed as either datatable, barchart or map.
+The data will be displayed as either datatable, bar chart or map.
 Users can select the graph type by clicking on the corresponding tab.
-Figure 1 shows that Datatable with description of the data below.
-The Datatable (as shown below) will allow user to examine raw data and search for certain keyword.
+Figure 1 shows that datatable with description of the data below.
+The datatable (as shown below) will allow user to examine raw data and search for certain keyword.
 ![Alt](img/markup_datatable.png)

 <div align="center"><sup>Figure 1</sup></div>

-The barchart will show the distribution of each value and provide good comparison between each values, such as how likely workers willing to use mental health benefits.
+The bar chart will show the distribution of each value and provide good comparison between each values, such as how likely workers willing to use mental health benefits.
 Hovering cursor on each bar will display more values as tooltips.

 ![Alt](img/markup_bar.png)